devops-ru/awesome-devops_ru/README.md

 ##### Материал
 #### Empowering teams to choose tools
 ##### Описание
+If you want to achieve higher software delivery performance and increase the job satisfaction of your technical staff, you should empower them to make informed choices about the tools and technologies they use to do their work.
+Research (PDF) from the DevOps Research and Assessment (DORA) team shows this contributes to better continuous delivery and higher software delivery performance.
+Teams that can choose their own tools are able to make these choices based on how they work and the tasks they need to perform.
+No one knows better than practitioners what they need to be effective, so it's not surprising that practitioner tool choice helps to drive better outcomes.

+Allowing teams to choose tools doesn't mean each team is given free rein to select any tool they want.
+Introducing technologies without any constraints can increase technical debt and fragility.
+However, when you combine tool choice with other capabilities—for example, a full view of the system, fast feedback, and the understanding that they are responsible for the code that they write—it helps your technologists make wise decisions about tools they will use and need to support.
+This pattern has been observed at companies like Google and Netflix, where a preferred technical stack is supported by default.
+But if a team feels strongly that a different tool or technology is best for their case, they are free to choose it.
+Teams understand that their choice comes with the understanding that they must also do the work of supporting this new technical stack.
 ##### Материал
 #### Test data management
 ##### Описание
+[Automated testing](Test automation) is a key component of modern software delivery practices.
+The ability to execute a comprehensive set of unit, integration, and system tests is essential to verify that your app or service behaves as expected, and can be safely deployed to production.
+To ensure that your tests are validating realistic scenarios, it's critical to supply the tests with realistic data.

+Test data is important because it's required by all kinds of tests throughout your test suite, including manual and automated tests.
+Good test data lets you validate common or high value user journeys, test for edge cases, reproduce defects, and simulate errors.

+However, it's hard to use and manage test data effectively.
+Over-reliance on data defined outside of test scope can make your tests brittle and increase maintenance costs.
+Dependencies on external data sources can introduce delays and impact test performance.
+Copying production data introduces risk because it might contain sensitive information.
+To address these challenges, you need to manage your test data carefully and strategically.
 ##### Материал
 #### Shifting left on security
 ##### Описание
+Security is everyone's responsibility.
+The 2016 State of DevOps Report (PDF) research shows that high-performing teams spend 50 percent less time remediating security issues than low-performing teams.
+By better integrating information security (InfoSec) objectives into daily work, teams can achieve higher levels of software delivery performance and build more secure systems.
+This idea is also known as shifting left, because concerns, including security concerns, are addressed earlier in the software development lifecycle (that is, left in a left-to-right schedule diagram).

+In software development, there are at least these four activities: design, develop, test, and release.
+In a traditional software development cycle, testing (including security testing), happens after development is complete.
+This typically means that a team discovers significant problems, including architectural flaws, that are expensive to fix.

+After defects are discovered, developers must then find the contributing factors and how to fix them.
+In complex production systems, it's not usually a single cause; instead, it's often a series of factors that interact to cause a defect.
+Defects involving security, performance, and availability are expensive and time-consuming to remedy; they often require architectural changes.
+The time required to find the defect, develop a solution, and fully test the fix are unpredictable.
+This can further push out delivery dates.

+Continuous delivery borrows from lean thinking the concept of building quality into the product throughout the process.
+As W. Edwards Deming says in his Fourteen Points for the Transformation of Management, "Cease dependence on inspection to achieve quality.
+Eliminate the need for inspection on a mass basis by building quality into the product in the first place."
+In this model, rather than taking a purely phased approach, developers work with security and testing experts to design and deliver work in small batches throughout the product lifecycle.

+Research from DevOps Research and Assessment (DORA) (PDF) shows that teams can achieve better outcomes by making security a part of everyone's daily work instead of testing for security concerns at the end of the process.
+This means integrating security testing and controls into the daily work of development, QA, and operations.
+Ideally, much of this work can be automated and put into your deployment pipeline.
+By automating these activities, you can generate evidence on demand to demonstrate that your controls are operating effectively; this information is useful to auditors, assessors, and anyone else working in the value stream.
 ##### Материал
 ---
 ### Процессы